akshayravikumar/blog/_posts/2020-07-07-python-dictionaries.md

 Cool, these are consistent with our predictions!

 So why doesn't Python run into this slowdown?
 In short, true collisions rarely happen in practice.
-Python also makes sure to use every bit of the hash value, as opposed to something naive like taking hash values mod the length of the array (see the `perturb` logic in [dictobject.c](https://github.com/python/cpython/blob/master/Objects/dictobject.c)).
+Python also makes sure to use every bit of the hash value, as opposed to naively taking hash values mod the length of the array (see the `perturb` logic in [dictobject.c](https://github.com/python/cpython/blob/master/Objects/dictobject.c)).
 For this reason, insertion cost is dominated by different probe sequences overlapping, rather than two keys having the exact same probe sequence.
 [It isn't trivial](https://en.wikipedia.org/wiki/Linear_probing#Analysis), but one can prove that adding \\(k\\) keys takes \\(\Theta(k)\\) time in expectation.

 ### Problem 4